 Portugal's small farmers called off a threatened food siege of the capital, Lisbon, at the last minute on Sunday (1 February).

-Portugal's small farmers called off a threatened food siege of the capital, Lisbon, at the last minute on Sunday (1 February).
+Background: Portugal's small farmers called off a threatened food siege of the capital, Lisbon, at the last minute on Sunday (1 February).
 However, they threatened drastic action if the country's military rulers do not heed their demands soon for a revision of left wing land reform and the end of alleged illegal land seizures.

 At five open air meetings throughout the country thousands of conservative landholders voted to give the Military Council of the Revolution time to consider their grievances before going ahead with the Lisbon food siege.
 This plan was approved at a national farmers' rally last month.

 They have promised to suspend all militant action until the Military has replied to their demands.